tty-pt/metal/README.md

 I've come to a point in my life where I don't feel like putting up with the bullshit anymore.
-I want to do something with my life, as a gift to someone I love, and there isn't a horrible creature I wouldn't slice to gain xp.
+I want to do something with my life, as a gift to someone I love, and there isn't an npc I  wouldn't crash to gain xp.
 I will exorcise demons!
 And expose shadows with my Kamehameha!

 # Start working